-To sum up the controversy: Maddie Ziegler, who plays Music, is not autistic.
+To summarize the controversy: Maddie Ziegler, who plays Music, is not autistic.
 The complaint is that many autistic actresses could have possibly played the role (based solely on diagnosis & gender).
 Having someone able-bodied play a disabled character is widely considered “ableist.”

 The controversy comes in two parts.
 Part one is the actress chosen to play Music (Maddie Ziegler), the main character Zu’s nonverbal autistic half-sister (Kate Hudson).
 Part two is Sia’s negative responses to criticism.

 Before we jump in, this will include more than just the synopsis of the Twitter war.
 I am an autistic mother of three children on the autism spectrum.
-The views I express come from a combination of research, life experience as an autistic adult, a parent of autistic children, motivational speaker, and researcher of all things autism.
+My views come from a combination of research, life experience as an autistic adult, a parent of autistic children, motivational speaker, and researcher of all things autism.

 Having someone able-bodied play a disabled character is widely considered “ableist.”